Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualization.md

 # Summary data analysis - Marie
 After the problem is clearly defined, the summary of all datasets was carried out using Python.

-the big descriptive summary statistics table to summarise and present a quick overview of all the datasets that we used, the descriptive summary statistics for all datasets used the values of mean, max, min, standard deviation (spread/variation)
+To give a quick overview of all the data that we used, the summary statistics table (Table 1) is presented with descriptive summary statistics for all datasets used in our research.

+-analysis of outliers

 <img width="819" alt="Capture d’écran 2021-11-29 à 3 04 18 PM" src="https://user-images.githubusercontent.com/93673467/143891708-727777cc-0269-45ab-a7ce-919f7cb19dd1.png">

-all histograms
-plot the data distribution using Python
+The histograms are plotted using Python to show data distribution.

 <img width="594" alt="Capture d’écran 2021-11-29 à 10 27 37 AM" src="https://user-images.githubusercontent.com/93673467/143891846-1bdcde02-2561-4122-951e-e414f09825e3.png">
 <img width="384" alt="Capture d’écran 2021-11-29 à 3 06 47 PM" src="https://user-images.githubusercontent.com/93673467/143892331-066d53b0-e96f-4207-9176-ae5722abce1d.png">